redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 1. Return to ***vnc terminal*** on ***workspace 3*** and run the following to find out more about how DNS is behaving.

-What you find is that node 2 is providing answers for proxy IPs.
-But the proxy is listening for the database is on node 1.

 ```bash
 run_dnsutils
 nslookup north.rlabs.org
 nslookup redis-13000.north.rlabs.org
 ```

+What you find is that node 2 is providing answers for proxy IPs.
+But the proxy is listening for the database is on node 1.

 ![](img/398-new-db-nslookup-to-north-and-db.png)

 2. Run the following in node 3's SSH terminal to set a database key.

-Note, you didn't need to authenticate this time because you didn't set a database password during creation.

 ```bash
 redis-cli -p 13000 -h redis-13000.north.rlabs.org